 - Pain and suffering.6

-In cases of extreme wrongful behavior, you may even be able to recover punitive damages for injuries at a Las Vegas nightclub or damages under Nevada’s wrongful death law.
+In cases of extreme wrongful behavior, you may even be able to recover punitive damages.

 Our proactive Las Vegas injury attorneys will go over every detail of your case to make sure you receive compensation for all your damages.

-Under Nevada’s comparative negligence / shared fault law, a plaintiff is entitled to recover damages as long as one or more defendants were at least 50% liable for the plaintiff’s injuries.7
+Under Nevada’s comparative negligence / shared fault law, you are entitled to recover damages from a nightclub injury if one or more defendants were at least 50% liable for your injuries.7 The amount of your damages will simply be reduced by the extent to which you were liable.

 Las Vegas businesses are not normally liable for the wrongful acts of other customers.

-However, nightclubs have a duty to exercise reasonable care to prevent injury to their patrons and employees.
-This includes a duty to provide adequate security and supervision on its premises.
+However, nightclubs must exercise reasonable care to prevent injury to their patrons and employees.
+This includes a duty to provide adequate security and supervision on its premises to minimize the risk of patrons injuring each other.
+If this duty is breached, the nightclub is negligent.

 Legal References